Most pets aren’t keen travellers. But there are safe ways to make a journey easier for both you and your pet.

 For dogs, there are special safety harnesses that act like seat-belts to make travelling in a car a safer experience for your dog.
 Ease them in by going on short journeys before setting off on a lengthy trip.

-If you introduce your pet to its travelling restrictions slowly, a carrying case or harness can feel like a familiar and safe place to be when they’re on their travels.
+If you introduce your pet to its travelling restrictions slowly, a carrying case or harness can feel like a comfortable and safe place to be when they’re on the road.

-A dog needs to be restrained when travelling in a car.
-If the car stops suddenly, a dog could be injured in the same way that people could.
+For it's own safety, a dog should be restrained when travelling in a car.
+If the car stops suddenly, your dog could be injured just like any other passenger.

 It’s important that dogs are able to clearly see out of the container, and there should be plenty of ventilation.

-It’s dangerous to have cats loose in the car, let alone on public transport.
-If a cat is left to wander round the car, he or she can easily distract the driver and cause accidents.
+It can be dangerous to have cats loose in the car.
+If a cat's left to wander round the car, he or she can easily distract the driver and cause accidents.

 So if you’re driving your cat anywhere, or taking it on a bus or train, it needs to be housed in a suitable carrier.

-This should be a secure box with a solid base, so that if the cat is sick or urinates on the journey, there isn’t any mess, and it also needs to be well-ventilated.
+This should be a secure box with a solid base, so that if the cat is sick or urinates on the journey, there isn’t any mess.
+It also needs to be well-ventilated.

 There’s a wide range of carriers on the market, from wicker to fibre-glass, plastic and plastic-coated wire mesh.

-It’s best to avoid the cheapest carriers made of cardboard, as they won’t last and can work out more expensive in the long run.
+It’s best to avoid the cheapest carriers made of cardboard, as they won’t last.This can work out more expensive in the long run.

 Line the base with absorbent paper and take some spare bedding along.
 If you sit the case on your lap, if you’re not driving, you’ll be able to see your pet and keep it calm on the journey.

-Rabbits should be safely kept in a cat carrying case when they’re travelling.
+Rabbits also need to be safely kept in a cat-carrying case when they’re travelling.

-When returning a rabbit to its home, you should lower in his or her hind legs first.
+When returning a rabbit to its home, you should lower in it's hind legs first.
 This makes it impossible for the rabbit to kick out and scratch you.